Qualifying Child Relief (QCR) and Child Relief (Disability) are given to parents to recognise their efforts in supporting their children.

 They decided that Mrs Chen would claim the full amount of QCR of $4,000.

-Mr and Mrs Chen are Singapore tax residents for Year of Assessment 2025 and also entitled to PTR of $5,000 for their first child.
+Mr and Mrs Chen are Singapore tax residents for YA 2026 and are entitled to PTR of $5,000 for their first child.
 They have agreed to share the amount of PTR equally (i.e. $2,500 each).

-Mrs Chen's tax computation for Year of Assessment 2025 is as follows:
+Mrs Chen's tax computation for YA 2026 is as follows:

 Employment Income of Mrs Chen